meditationstuff/protocol_1/index.md

 	* See also: <a href="#wrong1a">if it/&#8203;something feels wrong then something somehow somewhere is wrong, plus restatements</a>
 * no one: // me [interocepting; every couple hours deliberately exposing myself to small amounts of antigen to trigger mild IgE allergic responses, to explore oral tolerance mechanisms & nervous/psychological regulation of the immune system]: the autonomic nervous system and the immune system are so *cognitive* https://x.com/meditationstuff/status/1870899015895728134
 * to do nothing = to idle --> do nothing meditation = idle meditation?
+* Carr, Jennifer.
+"Deontic modals."
+The Routledge handbook of metaethics.
+Routledge, 2017.
+194-210.
+* People imply or even flat-out say: "You have *literally* infinite potential" / "You could do *literally* anything" / "You are *infinitely* malleable" --- which if you buy in (cf. impermanence and non-infinity) might be... firmly getting in the way of a bunch of things you really WANT to do, which don't have to be your identity, or the only thing you do, or a thing you have to do to the exception of other things, or a thing you have to do completely, well, or a long time, let alone forever.

 end "misc pith"